16 Writing Quiz and Exam Questions

 • Use distractors that are content-related.

-• Remember to make the content you are testing on align with the course objectives.
+• Remember to make sure the content you are testing aligns with the course objectives.

 • Test on important and not trivial or unimportant facts.

-• Make sure students cant use information from one question to answer another question.
+• Ensure students can’t use information from one question to answer another.

 Writing True/False Questions:

-True/False questions are presented as statements where the test taker judges the statement to be correct or incorrect.
-With a 50/50 chance of getting the answer correct, only content that lends itself to either/ or should be used.
+True/False questions are presented as statements where the test taker judges the statement as correct or incorrect.
+With a 50/50 chance of getting the answer correct, only content lends itself to either/ or should be used.

 • Be sure that the statement is entirely true or false.